samberthol/bigquery-machinelearning/README.md

 - **Generate a product description** based on the product Brand, Name and Category using GenAI
 - **Create segments** on sales per brand, product categories and location
 - **Recommend products** based on the previous purchases and most sold products

+For those three use cases, we employ three ML algorithms that are common in the industry and that are provided as a service within Google Cloud bigquery :
+- **Generative AI** using the `text-bison` LLM from Google.
+This has various applications for campaigns automation, creative optimization, personalization, localization, sentiment analysis, and other use cases.
+- **K-means for clustering**.
+This is used for very various cases in the industry from products classification, building cohorts, customer segments, recommendation, personalization, targeting,...
+- **Matrix Factorization** is a common technique for recommendation systems, behavior analysis, cross selling, A/B B testing, dimensional reduction and many more.

 ## Architecture Design